robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ## 4.1 Setups (Suite, Test|Task, Keyword)

 > [!IMPORTANT]
+> LO-XX Recall the purpose and benefits of Setups in Robot Framework (K1)
+>
-> LXX Recall the different Setup types (K1)
+> LO-XX Understand the different levels where and how a Setup can be defined (K2)

 Setups in Robot Framework are used to prepare the environment or system for execution or to verify that the requirements/preconditions needed for execution are met.
 They can be defined at the suite, test|task, or keyword level and are executed before the respective scope begins execution.

-A **Setup** is a keyword with potential argument values that is called before all other keywords.
+A **Setup** is a single keyword with potential argument values that is called before all other keywords; or before tests|tasks in Suite Setup.

 Examples of typical use cases for Setups are:
 - Establishing connections to databases or services.